Superman and Lois Lane: Smallville

 In season 6, the relationship between Clark and Lois is still undefined for the audience.
-Erica Durance described the relationship between Clark and Lois in season six as something neither character wanted to put an official label on.
+Durance described the relationship between Clark and Lois in season six as something neither character wanted to put an official label on.
 The pair has learned to deal with each other's "quirks", but there are still moments that both feel uncomfortable with.
 Durance believes that Clark and Lois are satisfied with identifying with a "brother-sister friendship" label, rather than trying to discover how they both truly feel about each other.
-Writer Brian Peterson describes Lois' relationship with Oliver Queen in season six as a precursor to her future relationship with Clark.
+Writer Brian Peterson describes Lois's relationship with Oliver Queen in season six as a precursor to her future relationship with Clark.
 Peterson sees the dynamic between Lois and Oliver—with Lois willingness to accept Oliver's secret identity as Green Arrow—mirroring the relationship Lois will have with Clark.
 In the episode "Hydro", Clark and Lois share their first kiss.
-However, Lois was unaware that she was kissing Clark, as he was disguising himself as Green Arrow (Oliver, Lois' boyfriend at the time).
+However, Lois was unaware that she was kissing Clark, as he was disguising himself as Green Arrow (Oliver, Lois's boyfriend at the time).
 In the episode "Crimson", Clark is infected by Red Kryptonite (which in the series removes his inhibitions) Clark's action, behavior and his conversation with his mother, shows that he was attracted to Lois at some level.

 In season 7, Clark and Lois made a huge progression in their relationship.
-In the episode "Siren", Lois (after breaking up with Oliver Queen) in a very emotionally vulnerable state told Clark that she knows what it's like to love someone who has a destiny greater than her own.
-In the episode "Apocalypse" (which heavily underlines the Superman mythos) Jor-El sent Clark to an alternate reality where Clark never came to Earth, and Lois meeting Clark Kent for the first time at the Daily Planet and the two character have an instant attraction to each other.
-And Clark exposing his powers to save Lois' life and working with her to stop president Lex Luthor's plans for world domination.
+In the episode "Siren", Lois (after breaking up with Oliver Queen) in an emotionally vulnerable state told Clark that she knows what it's like to love someone who has a destiny greater than her own.
+In the episode "Apocalypse", Jor-El sent Clark to an alternate reality where Clark never came to Earth, and Lois meeting Clark Kent for the first time at the Daily Planet and the two character have an instant attraction to each other.
+And Clark exposing his powers to save Lois's life and working with her to stop president Lex Luthor's plans for world domination.